 In one of his interviews, he states that his teachers in school inculcated the habit of reading in him.
 Sadly, he failed during his 10th class exams and was unable to complete his schooling.

 Introduction to Tamil

 Slowly, he got recognition for his work.
-Also, his first book that was a translation of author Thoppil Meeran’s Tamil book, Ananda Shayanam Colony, and is a compilation of short stories.
+Additionally, his first book that was a translation of author Thoppil Meeran’s Tamil book, Ananda Shayanam Colony, is a compilation of short stories.
 In the year 2008, the book was published.